-2. Having seen the judgement of the Court of Magistrates (Gozo) as a Court of Criminal Judicature of the 22nd September, 2015, whereby the

-Court, after having seen article 338(z) of Chapter 9 of the Laws of Malta, found the accused guilty as charged but discharged him from any punishment on conditions that he does not commit another offence within the period of three (3) months from the date of the judgement, in accordance with the provisions of Article 22 Chapter 446 of the Laws of Malta and ordered him to effect payment in the amount of two thousand and seven hundred Euros (€2700.00) within three (3) months from the date of the judgement in accordance with the provisions of Article 24, Chapter 446 of the Laws of Malta.
+2. Having seen the judgement of the Court of Magistrates (Gozo) as a Court of Criminal Judicature of the 22nd September, 2015, whereby the Court, after having seen articles 338(z) of Chapter 9 of the Laws of Malta, found the accused guilty as charged but discharged him from any punishment on conditions that he does not commit another offence within the period of three (3) months from the date of the judgement, in accordance with the provisions of Article 22 Chapter 446 of the Laws of Malta.

+Furthermore, the Court ordered the acused to effect payment in the amount of nine hundred Euros (€900.00) within one (1) month from the date of the judgement, in accordance with the provisions of Article 24, Chapter 446 of the Laws of Malta.
-Having seen the appeal application of David Anthony Pollina, filed in the registry of this Court on the 8th October, 2015, whereby this Court was requested to:

-(a) cancel and revoke in its entirety the judgement pronounced on Tuesday, the 22nd September, 2015 by the Court of Magistrates (Gozo) as a Court of Criminal Judicature and to order the stay of proceedings until the constitutional case 63/2015 JRM in the names David Anthony Pollina vs Attorney General et is definitively decided;

-(b) alternatively and in case the first request is rejected, to cancel and revoke in its entirety the judgement pronounced on Tuesday, the 22nd September, 2015 by the Court of Magistrates (Gozo) as a Court of Criminal Judicature whereby it found appellant guilty of the charge brought against him consequently to acquit him from the same charge;
+- 3. Having seen the appeal application of David Pollina, presented in the registry of this Court on the 8th October, 2015, whereby this Court was requested to: - (a) cancel and revoke in its entirety the judgement pronounced on Tuesday, the 22nd September, 2015 by the Court of Magistrates (Gozo) as a Court of Criminal Judicature and to order the stay of proceedings until the constitutional case 63/2015 JRM in the names David Anthony Pollina vs Attorney General et is definitively decided; - (b) alternatively and in case the first request is rejected, to cancel and revoke in its entirety the judgement pronounced on Tuesday, the 22nd September, 2015 by the Court of Magistrates (Gozo) as a Court of Criminal Judicature whereby it found appellant guilty of the charge brought against him consequently to acquit him from the same charge;